YoderNation/CSC264-Project/README.md

 C:\Users\willy\Desktop\Wireframes-master\Front

--In which 'Front' is the folder I'll mainly be working in for this page.
+- In which 'Front' is the folder I'll mainly be working in for this page.

 - In your terminal, type 'cd', this will be our command for changing paths.
 To properly do so, type 'cd <YOUR PATH DIRECTORY>' into the terminal.
 Hit Enter.
 When completed it should look like this: